On the Role of Search Budgets in Model-Based Software Refactoring Optimization: Research Questions

 For \ccm, we can see that the frequency of actions resulting from imposing budgets are more or less similar in their composition, with \textit{MO2N} being on par with \textit{Clon} as the most prevalent actions.
 This pattern contrasts with the very high frequency of \textit{MO2N} observed in the baselines and the very low contributions of the remaining actions.
-We conjecture that this action could play a key role in the solutions in the \referenceP, and this might explain why some solutions in the experiments using time budgets did not reach the Pareto front.
-The frequencies for the baselines achieved by the three algorithms also showed some variations, such as the prevalence of \textit{MO2C} for \nsga in the fourth sequence position.
-When it comes to \ttbs, the patterns were similar to those for \ccm, but the prevalence of \textit{MO2N} was even higher in the baselines, except for \pesa where that action was less dominant and other actions were used.
+We conjecture that \textit{MO2N} could play a key role in the solutions in the \referenceP, and this could explain why some solutions in the experiments using time budgets did not reach the Pareto front.
+The frequencies for the baselines achieved by the three algorithms showed equivalent trends for the first three positions, except for the prevalence of \textit{MO2C} for \nsga in the last position of the sequence.
+When it comes to \ttbs, the patterns were similar to those for \ccm, but the prevalence of \textit{MO2N} was even higher in the baselines, except for \pesa where other actions such \textit{ReDe} and \textit{MO2C} were sometimes applied.
 In addition, \textit{MO2C} became more relevant in the fourth sequence position for \pesa and \nsga, as in the case of \ccm.
-This could hint at a particular behavior in the last sequence position mainly for \nsga.

-In general, we observe that the frequency profiles provide additional evidence about the similarity among the models generated with the time budgets, as well as their differences with respect to the models in the \referenceP.
-The high-prevalence pattern for a specific action (such as \textit{MO2N}) and the role of actions in the last sequence position could be related to the satisfaction of the optimization objectives (within the algorithms), although the phenomenon should still be further studied.
+This could hint at a particular behavior in the last position mainly for \nsga.
+In general, the fact that less types of refactoring actions were used in the baselines for \ttbs and \ccm, and a greater variety of actions were used when imposing budgets is correlated with the results observed in \Cref{fig:search-trees-trainticket} and \Cref{fig:search-trees-cocome}.
+That is, baselines tend to consolidate the software models to a reduced set, presumably due to the optimization convergence, while the use of time budgets do not show that phenomenon.
+The prevalence of \textit{MO2N} over the other actions, particularly at the sequence end, seemed independent of the complexity of the \ttbs and \ccm models.